 The toll-free SWAN Helpline, 1-800-585-SWAN (7926), began in 1996 to respond to inquiries about adoption.
 Today, the SWAN Helpline is a central pathway for SWAN's outreach efforts to families, often serving as the first point of contact for inquiring parents and potential adoptive and foster families.
-The SWAN Helpline averaged 363 calls per week in 2017, with higher volumes during media campaigns.
-Calls are fielded by a team of information and permanency referral specialists.
-In addition to answering incoming calls, the specialists also make follow-up calls to families who have requested additional support in the permanency process, provide callers with informational SWAN Family Packets, and make referrals to other agencies.
+The SWAN Helpline averaged 378 calls per week in 2019, with higher volumes during media campaigns.
+Calls are fielded by a team of SWAN technical specialists.
+In addition to answering incoming calls, the specialists also make follow-up calls to families who have requested information about becoming a resource parent and who have requested additional support in the permanency process, provide callers with informational SWAN Family Packets, and make referrals to other agencies.
+They monitor the state Facebook page and make reminder and survey calls for matching events across the state.

-2017 SWAN Helpline Statistical Information (Jan.
-1, 2017 - Dec.
-31, 2017)
+2019 SWAN Helpline Statistical Information (Jan.
+1, 2019 - Dec.
+31, 2019)

-- 18,886 Total Calls:
+- 18,188 Total Calls:

-- o 9,132 Incoming Calls
+- o 10,458 Incoming Calls

-- o 9,745 Outgoing Calls
+- o 7,730 Outgoing Calls

-- 1,079 SWAN Family Packets mailed to callers
+- 695 SWAN Family Packets mailed to callers

-- 1,218 Referrals made to other agencies
+- 289 Referrals made to other agencies